-- DHP had no serious environmental incidents in 2021.
-The Company undertook a broad range of initiatives, either required by the energy or environmental authorities or voluntarily, aimed at monitoring / preserving biodiversity. - Key achievements for 2021 implementation of environmental mitigation measures in Banja and Moglice HPP areas, such as afforestation of a considerable area.
-Also, the extensive monitoring of environmental indicators focused on water quality and aquatic biodiversity of the Devoll river and the reservoirs of Banja and Moglice.
+- DHP had no serious environmental incidents in 2022.
+The Company undertook a broad range of initiatives, either required by the energy or environmental authorities or voluntarily, aimed at monitoring / preserving biodiversity. - Key achievements for 2022 implementation of environmental mitigation measures in Banja and Moglice HPP areas, such as afforestation of a considerable area.
+Also, the monitoring of environmental indicators focused on water quality and aquatic biodiversity of the Devoll river and the reservoirs of Banja and Moglice.

-- Enhanced tracking and communication of performance of the systematic handling of biodiversity, e.g. aquatic biodiversity monitoring and submission of results to respective authorities, upon request - Increased understanding of our impacts on biodiversity, and adequate handling in project development and operation. - Key measures planned for 2021 are the monitoring of aquatic biodiversity in the Devoll river and Banja / Moglice reservoirs for the establishment of a baseline of information on the aquatic biodiversity of the newly created reservoirs. - Continue implementation of the afforestation program, including rehabilitation through afforestation of project affected sites - Sharing of knowledge related to environmental and social programs with third parties, such as universities and schools.
+- Enhanced tracking and communication of performance of the systematic handling of biodiversity, e.g. aquatic ecology monitoring and submission of results to respective authorities, upon request. - Increased understanding of our impacts on biodiversity, and adequate handling in project development and operation. - Key measures planned for 2022 are the monitoring of water quality in the Devoll river and Banja / Moglice reservoirs to monitor the development and compare with baseline data. - Continue implementation of the afforestation program, including rehabilitation through afforestation of project affected sites. - Sharing of knowledge related to environmental and social programs with third parties, such as universities and schools.